GAS & ELECTRICITY AGGREGATION PROGRAM INFORMATION

 What is Aggregation?

 Aggregation is when a group of customers join together to form a single, larger customer that buys energy for its members.
-The citizens who are members of an aggregation program gain “buying power” to solicit the lowest price for the group’s natural gas and/or electricity needs.
+The citizens, who are members of an aggregation program, gain “buying power” to solicit the lowest price for the group’s natural gas and/or electricity needs.
 Delhi Township’s aggregation program energy suppliers are committed to helping our customers receive competitive pricing for their natural gas and electricity supply.
-All eligible residents were invited to join the township’s natural gas and electricity aggregation programs in 2014 when the programs were first launched.
-If you were not included in the enrollment process in 2014 and are interested in becoming a member, you are encouraged to contact the suppliers to learn more about the current terms, rates and eligibility requirements.
+All eligible residents were invited to join the township’s natural gas and electricity aggregation programs in 2014 when they were first launched.
+If you were not included in the enrollment process in 2014 and are interested in becoming a member, you are encouraged to contact the suppliers to learn more about the current terms, rates, and eligibility requirements.

 Supplier Contact Information